isidore/MobProgrammingBook/manuscript/01_Introduction.md

 # How to use this book

-This is a recipe book for how to create a great and collaborative mob.
+This is a recipe book for how to create a highly functional and collaborative mob.
 Too often, we find people altering the recipes before they know how the overall dynamics work or what purpose each ingredient provides.
 Here is our suggestion.

 ## Beginner mode